Dachshund puppies playing in black and white

 Dachshund mother and puppies in black and white on a white background

-Socialization is one of the most important steps in ensuring your puppy grows into a well-adjusted, confident adult.
+Socialisation is one of the most important steps in ensuring your puppy grows into a well-balanced, confident adult.
 It's never too early to start gently introducing your pet to new experiences, people and animals.